You are here

 - fibrosing alveolitis - fibrosing interstitial lung disease SOP

 - fibrosing interstitial lung disease*

 - pulmonary fibrosis* - fibrosing interstitial lung disease SOP

 Asbestosis generally presents with shortness of breath (dyspnoea) which is progressive.
 Once the diagnosis has been confirmed, backdating of clinical onset to the commencement of dyspnoea may be possible if the clinical picture is consistent with asbestosis and not some other cause of shortness of breath.

 In asbestosis there is usually progressive deterioration in respiratory function.
 Establishing clinical worsening beyond the normal course of the disease would be difficult and would require speciailist opinion.
 There is no current treatment that will alter the underlying course of the condition.

 If the diagnosis of asbestosis is established by the demonstration of sufficient asbestos bodies in the lung on histology, or based on a convincing history of heavy inhalational asbestos exposure, then this SOP applies.
 If fibrosing interstitial lung disease is present, but a diagnosis of asbestosis cannot be confirmed, then the fibrosing interstitial lung disease SOP applies.
-That SOP has factors for asbestos exposure as those in the asbestosis SOP, so effectively, asbestos-related fibrosing interstitial lung disease is covered by both SOPs.
+That SOP has the same factors for asbestos exposure as those in the asbestosis SOP, so effectively, asbestos-related fibrosing interstitial lung disease is covered by both SOPs.